Kyuuhachi/Azure-Vitality/README.md

 detective ranks easier to attain since there are more DP in total.
 I believe adjusting the rank thresholds would require modding the exe, which is beyond the scope of this mod.

+## Credits
+Nihon Falcom: for creating the game.

+[GeofrontTeam](https://github.com/GeofrontTeam) and NIS America: for bringing it to the west.

+[Ouroboros](https://github.com/Ouroboros): for creating [EDDecompiler](https://github.com/Ouroboros/EDDecompiler).
+While I do not use it directly, it was invaluable as documentation for creating my own.

+Discord members: for help with upscaling a couple of images